 Bitcoin and other digital currencies exploded in 2017 only to spend much of 2018 losing a large chunk of those gains.
 A unit of bitcoin, the most popular cryptocurrency, climbed from under US$900 at the end of 2016 to a high of almost $20,000 in December 2017 and has since plunged to a little over $6,000.

-Here are five stories from our archives that will help readers better understand cryptocurrencies and their dark underbellies.
+Here are four stories from our archives that will help readers better understand cryptocurrencies and their dark underbellies.

 What is money in age of bitcoin?

 Before we talk about digital money, we should define what money is in the first place.

 The answer is actually more complicated than you would think, according to University at Buffalo professor and philosopher David Koepsell.
 Money has changed so much recently that it has morphed into “forms that are barely understandable.”

 And so, Koepsell asks, as the blocks of zeros and ones that represent digital currencies replace the colorful pieces of paper and coins, does money still exist and if so what is its value?

 “Without government insurance or contractual guarantees, only mutual trust maintains the value and integrity of the system,” he writes.
 “What bitcoin owners own is the debt, just as those who own money in banks own debts that are recorded in bits.
 They do not own the bits that comprise the information representing that debt, nor the information itself, they own the social object – the money – that those bits represent.”